Strong Feller Regularisation of 1-d Nonlinear Transport by Reflected Ornstein-Uhlenbeck Noise: Introduction and statement of main results

-where $h \in C^\infty(\T)$ is a smooth kernel function. \\ 2) Theorem \ref{thm:mainthm} implies in particular, that the induced Markov process $(\mu_t^{\mu_0})_{t \geq 0}^{\mu_0 \in \mathcal M_1^2(\T)} $ has the strong Feller property on $\mathcal M_1^2(\T)$.
+4) Theorem \ref{thm:mainthm} implies in particular that the induced Markov process $(\mu_t^{\mu})_{t \ge 0}^{\mu \in \PP_2^1(\R)}$ has the strong Feller property on $\PP_2^1(\R)$.
 As mentioned above, this property represents an instance of regularisation by noise.
-In fact, for purely deterministic systems such a statement is false in general even if the data of the ODE are smooth.
-The underlying mechanism for such a regularisation effect is the possibility to translate the perturbation in the initial condition inside the expectation to become a well-behaved perturbation of the stochastic signal, provided that the set of admissible shifts for quasi-invariance of the underlying probability space is rich enough.
+In fact, for purely deterministic systems such a statement is false in general, even if the data of the ODE are smooth.
+The underlying mechanism for such a regularisation effect is the possibility to translate the perturbation of the initial condition inside the expectation into a well-behaved perturbation of the stochastic signal, provided that the set of admissible shifts for quasi-invariance of the underlying probability space is rich enough.
 This principle lies at the heart of the phenomenon and typically involves a Girsanov transform argument.
-In section \ref{sec:strongfellerprop} we will pursue this strategy in the given set up accordingly. \end{Remark}
+In Section \ref{sec:strongfellerprop} we will pursue this strategy in the present setting accordingly. \end{Remark}

-The rest of the paper is organised as follows.
-A review of the relevant literature and predecessors is given in in section \ref{sec:litrev}, the setting and notation is introduced in section \ref{sec:setting}, section \ref{sec:wellposed} is devoted to the well-posedness of the system \eqref{System}.
-Finally, the proof of our main theorem is presented in section \ref{sec:strongfellerprop}.
+The remainder of the paper is organised as follows.
+A review of the relevant literature and predecessors is given in Section \ref{sec:litrev}.
+The setting and notation are introduced in Section \ref{sec:setting}.
+Section \ref{sec:wellposed} is devoted to the well-posedness of the system \eqref{Regularisiert}.
+Finally, the proof of our main theorem is presented in Section \ref{sec:strongfellerprop}.